Davjot/Iris-Flower-Classication/README.md

 # Iris-Flower-Classication

+Three classes for classification are as follows:

+--> Iris-setosa

+--> Iris-versicolor

+--> Iris-virginica

 ![68747470733a2f2f6d69726f2e6d656469756d2e636f6d2f6d61782f3837352f312a37626e4c4b73436858713934516a744169526e3430772e706e67](https://user-images.githubusercontent.com/71970250/187020287-cab08e0e-c3a5-42fe-867b-4c3bf6d1de02.png)

 The data set consists of 150 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).